pyhf/numfocus-small-development-grants-proposals/2023/README.md

 14. How will someone be identified to carry out the work?

-We are selecting ourselves at the development team (who are also senior postdocs in physics and physics faculty).
+We are selecting ourselves as the development team (who are senior postdocs and university faculty in physics).

 15. Please list the name and email address of a project leader(s) who has approved this proposal.